 To clarify, MI shouldn’t be confused with other common insurance policies, such as homeowners, flood, or earthquake.
 The MI policy protects the lender in the event of default.
 If you fall behind on your payments, the mortgage insurance does not do anything for you as the consumer; your credit score may suffer, and you can still lose your home through foreclosure.

-Another important detail for applicants to remember is the bankruptcy waiting period required for FHA, USA, and VA loans.
+Another important detail for applicants to remember is the bankruptcy waiting period required for FHA, USDA**, and VA loans.

-Are you looking to buy a home in the near future, but you want to work toward building your credit first?
+Are you looking to buy a home soon, but you want to work toward building your credit first?
 That’s great!
-We have a few tips to help:
+We have a few tips to help.

 Weighing in at a hefty 30 percent, credit utilization falls closely behind payment history in importance to your overall score.
 Consumers with the highest credit scores keep their utilization in the 5 to 10 percent range.
 You should check your credit card statement regularly to find out what your credit limit is, as it can change without you being notified.

 Your credit history or length of credit accounts makes up 15 percent of your credit score.
 The age of your oldest account is important, so you should be careful about closing accounts you don’t use much since a longer credit history can count toward extra points on your score.